 Learn How to Advance the Use of Data and AI in IT

 Data has certainly come a long way from the lowly punch card.
 There are seemingly countless applications of data science and AI, and these closely related disciplines are in high demand.
 Given this demand, the right training can provide solid job security and lucrative wages (well into the six figures for experienced professionals).
 Best of all, world class training opportunities with top instructors are available right at your fingertips.

 With its unique and proven applied learning approach—a blend of live, instructor-led online classrooms with self-paced instructional videos—Simpliearn offers a path to the future.
 You’ll also have access to hands-on workshops and capstone projects that provide real-life experience and the ability to showcase your skills to prospective employers.

 If you’d like to embark on an exciting career in data science and AI, in IT or any of the other opportunities these cutting edge technologies enable, check out the following Simplilearn programs:

-- PG in Data Science Program, in partnership with Purdue University and in collaboration with IBM
+- Post Graduate Program in Data Science, in partnership with Caltech University and in collaboration.

 - Post Graduate Program in DevOps, designed in collaboration with Caltech CTME